 Though my senses were sinking into oblivion, they seemed to expand ere they reached it.
 They perceived the magic song of nightingales, and the odour of invisible hay, and stars piercing the fading sky.
 The man whose beer I had stolen lowered me down gently to sleep off its effects, and, as he did so, I saw that he was my brother.

 Edward Morgan Forster (1879-1970) was born in London and educated at King’s College, Cambridge.
 His distinguished writing career spanned more than half a century, during which he published several volumes of essays, criticism, and biography as well as novels and short stories.
-His most widely acclaimed novel is A Passage to India (1924), which was adapted for the screen and turned into an award-winning movie directed by David Lean in 1984.
-For further reading: The Collected Tales of E. M. Forster (1946).
+Several of his novels have been adapted for film and been very successful, including A Room With a View, Howard’s End, and A Passage To India.